Tutorial 3

 As always, we begin by reconnecting to the database,

-Let us inspect all the columns of the job
+Let us inspect all the columns of the job table,

 To be more concrete, let us assume that the acoustic analyst was tasked with annotating every occurrence of the (faint and loud) upcalls and gunshots made by the North Atlantic right whale, while only annotating anthropogenic sounds opportunistically.
 You would then specify